FAQ – What do changes to the Medical Gap Scheme mean for Bupa Members?

 The Bupa Medical Gap Scheme is all about reducing the medical costs you need to pay for treatment in hospital.
 If your doctor uses our scheme, you’ll never pay more than $500 per specialist for your treatment.

 We're changing the terms and conditions to the scheme to make it more transparent and to ensure our patients are never left with surprise out-of-pocket costs.

 To provide context, this change only impacts non-contracted facilities.
 Currently, more than 95% of the total volume of private hospital services delivered to Bupa members (overnight, acute and day stay) are covered by contracts with Bupa.
-A list of specialists that participate in the Bupa Medical Gap Scheme can be found at www.bupa.com.au/find-a-provider.
+A list of specialists who participate in the Bupa Medical Gap Scheme can be found at www.bupa.com.au/find-a-provider.